elastic/apm/specs/agents/tracing-spans.md

 The agent should also have a sense of the most common libraries for these and instrument them without any further setup from the app developers.

+#### Span outcome

+The `outcome` property denotes whether the span represents a success or a failure.
+It supports the same values as `transaction.outcome`.
+The only semantic difference is that client errors set the `outcome` to `"failure"`.
+Agents should try to determine the outcome for spans created by auto instrumentation, which is especially important for exit spans (spans representing requests to other services).

+While the transaction outcome lets you reason about the error rate from the service's point of view, other services might have a different perspective on that.
+For example, if there's a network error so that service A can't call service B, the error rate of service B is 100% from service A's perspective.
+However, as service B doesn't receive any requests, the error rate is 0% from service B's perspective.
+The `span.outcome` also allows reasoning about error rates of external services.

+#### Outcome API

+Agents should expose an API to manually override the outcome.
+This value must always take precedence over the automatically determined value.
+The documentation should clarify that spans with `unknown` outcomes are ignored in the error rate calculation.

 #### Span stack traces

 Spans may have an associated stack trace, in order to locate the associated source code that caused the span to occur.
 If there are many spans being collected this can cause a significant amount of overhead in the application, due to the capture, rendering, and transmission of potentially large stack traces.
 It is possible to limit the recording of span stack traces to only spans that are slower than a specified duration, using the config variable `ELASTIC_APM_SPAN_FRAMES_MIN_DURATION`.